 On July 5, Crabada introduced the Arena Weekly Challenge, as part of Battle Game v1.0.7 update.
-Players are required to purchase Arena Tickets (with an allowed maximum of 3 tickets each) to take part in matches.
+To take part in matches, players must purchase Arena Tickets.
+Every participant may hold a maximum of 3 tickets each.

 By participating in Arena matches, players can earn Arena Points (AP).
 Every start of the week, 1,000 default APs are given away to the participants.
 The amount of points accumulated through battles will determine a player’s Arena Ranking.

 Setting up a defense team is a primary requirement for players who wish to take part in the Arena Challenge.
 Once established, the defense team will be listed for other opponents to attack.

 Daily challenges include battling 5 randomly generated opponents with similar AP, with the option of exacting “Revenge” (grudge match), in case a player loses.

 On August 14, 2022, Crabada also introduced the Battle Bounty Campaign mode.